warunatrivet/uwazi_test/Upload-and-publish-documents.md

 ## Publish your documents

-Before you publish your documents, you need to assign a document template to them (and preferably some metadata as well).
+Before you publish your documents, you need to assign a template to them (and preferably some metadata as well).
 To do that you can select one document, make your edits in the right sidebar, and then click _save_.

 You can also [select and edit multiple documents](https://github.com/huridocs/uwazi/wiki/Apply-properties).